indiana-university/rivet-docs/content/components/page-content/media-object.md

 ## Media object content areas
 Each of the three media object areas (`.rvt-mo__prepend`, `.rvt-mo__main`, `.rvt-mo__append`) will expand to fit the content you put inside of them, but you should try to maintain an approximate ratio where the the main content area (`.rvt-mo__main`) takes up the majority of the width of the row, and the two supplemental areas (`.rvt-mo__prepend` and `.rvt-mo__append`) fill the remaining space.

-## Basic Media Object
+## Basic media object
-The simplest Media Object configuration consists of a wrapper and the `.rvt-mo__prepend` element.
-In this example we've created a simple avatar to place inside the `.rvt-mo__prepend` element.
+The simplest media object configuration consists of a wrapper element with the `.rvt-mo` class, a child element with the `.rvt-mo__prepend` class, and a second child element with the `.rvt-mo__main` class.

-In the example above we are using spacing utility classes to add small amounts of padding between each area of the Media Object.
+In this example, we've created a simple avatar to place inside the element with the `.rvt-mo__prepend` class.
+Some [Rivet spacing utility classes]({{< relref "../layout/spacing.md" >}}) are used to add small amounts of padding between each area of the media object.

 {{< example lang="html" spacious="true" >}}<div class="rvt-mo">
   <div class="rvt-mo__prepend">